ISSMteam/PINNICLE/docs/physics/mass.rst

 - :math:`\bar{\mathbf{u}} = (u, v)^T` is the depth-averaged horizontal velocity,
 - :math:`a` is the net surface mass balance, representing the difference between accumulation (e.g., snowfall) and ablation (e.g., surface melting or basal melt).

-This formulation allows PINNICLE to support both steady-state and transient (time-dependent) simulations.

 Time-Dependent Modeling
 -----------------------

-To simulate transient ice sheet behavior, PINNICLE expands the network input to include time :math:`t` along with spatial coordinates :math:`x, y`.
-The model predicts the evolution of ice thickness over time by enforcing the mass conservation equation at a set of spatio-temporal collocation points.
+To simulate transient behavior, PINNICLE will automatically expands the network input to include time :math:`t` along with spatial coordinates :math:`x, y`.
+This equation describes the evolution of ice thickness over time, and will be evaluated at a set of spatio-temporal collocation points.

 This is useful for:

 - Simulating seasonal or interannual ice sheet changes
 - Predicting future glacier evolution
-- Assimilating time series data into forward models
+- Assimilating time series data into models

 Loss Function Contribution
 --------------------------